Itinerary ideas for heritage travelers and history fans visiting north Alabama

 Only 12 miles from #4 Anniston, the Jacksonville public square has a small park in its center rather than a courthouse.
 There are several 19th century structures within walking distance including two churches and some 1850s houses.
 A couple of miles north of the small downtown, Jacksonville State University also has some historic buildings that heritage travelers will want to see.

 Being home to a university, the Chief Ladiga Trail and Choccolocco Mountain, there are more things to do here when you’re not visiting historic sites than in most cities of this size.
-For more information and 30 photos, see my article Jacksonville is a college town with plenty of historic places to enjoy.
+For more information and 30 photos, see Historic places profile: Jacksonville, Alabama.

 18. Downtown Madison

 As Huntsville’s largest suburb, Madison has a population of over 54,000, but its tiny downtown still has a good deal of historic village magic.
 The charming little Main Street has at least one pre-Civil War commercial building.
 There are some mid- and late-19th-century houses nearby.

 It shares the same other-things-to-do advantages as Huntsville, and is closer to the Huntsville International Airport than Huntsville.